Jasmine James: College career

 James played college basketball for the Georgia Lady Bulldogs.
 Known by the nickname "J. J." to teammates and coaches, she played 35.9 minutes per game, which led the team, as a freshman; she played a total of 1,222 minutes that season, which was the highest of any player in the Southeastern Conference (SEC).
 She contributed 17 points in a win against the Florida Gators to help Georgia improve to 16–0, establishing 2009–10 as the best start to a season in school history.
 She averaged 11.5 points, 5.1 rebounds, 3.0 assists, and 1.8 steals per game in 34 games, with 33 starts, and was named to the SEC's all-freshman team.

 In her sophomore season, Georgia head coach Andy Landers said James "has a very high basketball I.Q."
 That season, in the second round of the 2011 NCAA Division I women's basketball tournament, James made the game-winning score on a putback three-point play with 2.9 seconds left in the game to defeat the Florida State Seminoles.
 She averaged 12.3 points, 3.5 rebounds, 3.6 assists, and 1.8 steals while starting in all 33 games and earning second-team All-SEC honors.

-Against the South Carolina State Lady Bulldogs in James's junior year, she led Georgia with 17 points in a decisive victory.
+Against the South Carolina State Lady Bulldogs in James's junior year, she led Georgia with 17 points in an 85–46 victory.
 She played in 24 games that year, with 22 starts; she averaged 10.6 points, 4.7 rebounds, 3.4 assists, and 2.7 steals per game.

 In a standout performance in her senior year, James scored 17 points with five assists and six steals, leading Georgia to a win against the New Mexico Lobos.
 She averaged 11.0 points, 3.6 rebounds, 3.8 assists, and 2.3 steals per game while starting in all 35 games and earning second-team All-SEC honors for a second time.